-South Africa owed their strong position in the match to bowlers Morne Morkel and Dale Steyn, who took seven wickets on the opening day and then excellent batting from the top order when they replied on day two - Smith and Alviro Petersen also scoring half-centuries.
+South Africa owed their strong position in the match to bowlers Morne Morkel and Dale Steyn, who took seven wickets on the opening day and then excellent batting from the top order when - Smith and Alviro Petersen also scoring half-centuries.

 India's fightback began on day three when openers Gautam Gambhir and Virender Sehwag stroked half-centuries after Jacques Kallis scored a maiden Test double-century and AB de Villiers smashed a century in 75 balls - the quickest by a South African - to set up the declaration.